Who Is Cardi B?

 After dating for eight months, Migos member Offset proposed to Cardi B at a concert in Philadelphia in October 2017.
 "She is real solid, came from where I came from, did what I did," he told Rolling Stone.
 "She's herself, man.
 I seen her develop from the trenches all the way up...
 I respect her grind as a woman.
 She came to the game with some gangsta sh*t."

 The happy news about the couple's engagement quickly turned scandalous as rumors about Offset's infidelities ran rampant.
 Still, Cardi B has publicly defended her new fiancée, telling fans everyone handles relationships differently.
-By late winter 2018, she was rumored to be pregnant with their first child.

 How Did Cardi B Get Her Name?